TheM1ddleM1n/RainbowName/README.md

 # 🌈 RainbowName

 A Tampermonkey userscript that cycles your name color through the rainbow on miniblox.io.
-Works with Legend, Immortal, MOD, Builder, YT, and any other rank that supports custom name colors.
+Works with Legend, Immortal, MOD, Builder, YT, and any other rank that supports the command /color

 ---